Slavoljub Srnić: Return to Red Star Belgrade

 On 31 August 2015, Slavoljub returned to Red Star, signing a three-year contract.
 Red Star's coach Miodrag Božović had insisted on Srnić's return throughout the summer.
 Including his first period with the club, Srnić noted his 100 match for Red Star Belgrade in a match against Vojvodina on 7 March 2018.

 Las Palmas

 On 29 January 2019, Srnić moved abroad for the first time in his career after agreeing to a two-and-a-half-year contract with Segunda División side UD Las Palmas.
 On 5 October of the following year, he terminated his contract with the club.

+Return to Red Star Belgrade

+After his spell at Las Palmas, he returned to Red Star where he remained until August 2023.

+AEL Limassol

+On 22 August 2023, Srnic signed a two-year contract with AEL Limassol.

 International career

 Srnić was called up by coach Radovan Ćurčić to replace an injured Lazar Marković by Serbia U21 on 7 October 2013 for the 2015 UEFA European U21 Championship qualifying campaign, but did not make his debut in the games he was called up for.
 He finally made his debut on 9 September 2014, in a 4–1 win against Northern Ireland U21, scoring two goals.